anchor-accord/website/index.md

 ---
   <h1>Infrastructure & Compliance</h1>
   <p>
-   We support organizations in identifying systemic, technical, and regulatory compliance risks.
+   We support organizations in navigating systemic, networking, and regulatory compliance risks.
 We clarify the decisions that improve efficiency and resilience, so operations run more predictably.
   </p>

   <p><strong>Our clients generally don't realize something is off:</strong></p>